-James Walter Klein '61 Jim died Feb.
-15, 2021, of
+James Walter Klein '61

+Jim died Feb.
+15, 2021, of complications of Parkinson's disease after a short bout of COVID-19.
 Born in Newark, N.J., he came to us from Wayne Township Senior High School.
 At Princeton he majored in electrical engineering, played football, was in the Judo Club, and took his meals at Dial Lodge.
 His senior-year roommates were Mike Harris, Dick Greminger, and Will Somers.